-We run all simulations over a period of 24 hours, use a message TTL of 1h and correspondingly a cooldown period of 1 hour.
-We report the mean values for a given scenario a) across all anchor zones in the entire simulation area, using an average weighted by the number of messages generated per anchor zone and b) restricted to a core area of $1.8 \times 1.8 \text{km}^2$ that includes diverse terrain (including water front) but where we do not expect any boundary effects due to simulations.
+We run all simulations over a period of 24 hours, use a message TTL ($T{\rm ttl}$) of one hour and correspondingly a cooldown period of 1 hour.
+We report the mean values for a given scenario a) across all anchor zones in the entire simulation area, using an average weighted by the number of messages generated per anchor zone and b) restricted to a core area of 1.8×1.8km2 that includes diverse terrain (including water front) but where we do not expect any boundary effects due to simulation area limits.